A Guide To The Mendocino Coast

 - Goodlife Cafe & Bakery: This place is always crowded on weekend mornings and for good reason.
 They make excellent baked goods (ie. sweet morning rolls, flaky croissants, hearty muffins) and a mean latte.
 Their breakfast burritos are also very popular.

 - Luna Trattoria: If you're in the mood for Italian, this hidden spot makes authentic Northern Italian cuisine right here on the coast.
 Make your way down the windy, lit path and get ready to devour excellent spaghetti carbonara and ravioli of your dreams.
-And, say hi to Massimo!
+And, tell Massimo we sent you!

 - Gallery Bookshop & Bookwinkles: We could easily spend hours reading in here!
 A bonus is their special section dedicated to books about the Mendocino Coast, whether it be on films that have been shot here or coastal poetry.
 It's the perfect place to pick up a beach read if you've forgotten yours at home.